World Grand Prix Darts Betting Offers 2025

 There are 32 berths available in the World Grand Prix, so the players are made up from two different pools.
 The top 16 ranked players on the PDC Order of Merit are joined by the top 16 ranked players on the ProTour Order of Merit.

-It’s fair to say, then, that with the exception of the Smith, Price and Humphries all of the other seeded players struggled to live up to their billing.
+It’s fair to say, then, that with the exception of the Humphries, Cross and Clayton all of the other seeded players struggled to live up to their billing.

 Prize Money